Skip to content

 Invariants System

-The invariants module (mcp_fuzzer.fuzz_engine.invariants) provides property-based testing capabilities to verify response validity, error type correctness, and prevention of unintended crashes or unexpected states during fuzzing.
+The invariants module (mcp_fuzzer.fuzz_engine.executor.invariants) provides property-based testing capabilities to verify response validity, error type correctness, and prevention of unintended crashes or unexpected states during fuzzing.

 Features